fastly/compute-js-static-publish/README.md

 > Alternatively, if this environment variable is not found, the tool will attempt to detect an API token by calling `fastly profile token`.

 > [!HINT]
-> If you use `fastly compute build --verbose` (or run `npm run build` directly), you should see output in your logs saying that files are being sent to the KV Store.
+> By running `npx @fastly/cli compute build --verbose` (or `npm run build` directly), you should see output in your logs saying that files are being sent to the KV Store.

 The `statics-metadata.js` file should now show `"type": "kv-store"` for content assets.
 Your Wasm binary should also be smaller, as the content of the files are no longer inlined in the build artifact.